magikghost/recur-macOS/Plugins.md

 ## LFOModulation

 Has 4 LFOs sending modulation on slots 0-3 (A-D).
-Can adjust speed and amount of each.
+Can adjust overall speed and the amount of each.
 This modulation can be assigned to shader parameters, or to WJSendPlugin parameters etc.

+Modulation output goes from -1 to +1 so the amount determines how much it moves around the 0 point set by the shader parameter.  (well I think thats how it should work anyway, up for discussion..)

 Configurable formulas to add different shapes are TODO.
-A+C currently give a sine wave, B+D give a complex cosine-sine wave.
+Each channel is currently sending a different shaped wave.

 ## ManipulatePlugin